Ara Junction railway station

 Ara Junction railway station (station code: ARA), is a railway station serving the city of Arrah in the Bhojpur district in the Indian state of Bihar.
 The Ara Junction railway station is well connected to most of the major cities in India by the railway network.
 It lies in between Buxar and Patna on Patna-Mughalsarai section of Howrah-Patna-Delhi main line which serves it with numerous trains.
+The Ara Bus Station is around 3 KM from the railway station.